kiste1995/Lecture_Model_All/docs/source/operate/model_c_2/autorun/Normal User manual/User manual2.rst

     :width: 500
     :height: 300

 - The case can be opened by pulling the rear hook.
+(Each robot version has a different way to open it.)

 --------------------------------------------------------------------------------------